maxoly/Kimera/Readme.md

 All code on this repository is for educational purposes only and is not intended for production code.
 The code is supplied "as is".
 Use at your own risks.

+# Kimera Mobile

+Kimera Mobile represents the typical iOS application client / server.

 ## Project Architecture

 ### Folder Structure

-* KimeraMobile: contains all project files and resources.
 * Application: contains all file related to main, UIApplication, AppDelegate and project plist
     * change Build Settings -> Info Plist file (INFOPLIST_FILE) for plist file
     * change Build Settings -> Prefix Header (GCC_PREFIX_HEADER)

 ### Application Layer